 - Students on active suspension from Texas State are not eligible to enroll in correspondence self-paced courses.

 - If enrollment in correspondence self-paced courses creates an academic overload, students must have prior, written approval of their college dean or department chair/school director.

-- If enrollment in correspondence self-paced course is required to complete a graduation requirement, student work must be completed according to the following schedule:
+- If enrollment in a correspondence self-paced course is required to complete a graduation requirement, student work must be completed according to the following schedule:

 For Correspondence Grade to Apply Toward Deadline for Submission of Work to Faculty for Grading Winter Commencement December 1 Spring Commencement May 1 Summer Commencement August 1

-If correspondence coursework is completed according to these deadlines, student graduation will be deferred to subsequent term, if eligible.
+If correspondence coursework is completed according to these deadlines, student graduation will be deferred to the subsequent term, if eligible.